Instantaneous normal modes of glass-forming liquids during the athermal relaxation process of the steepest descent algorithm: Results

-In contrast to this short-length behavior, one can see several important time dependences far from the origin by looking into the detailed shape of the energy profile.
+Also, one can see that the core and far field evolve on different timescales.
 Figure~\ref{fig:energy}(b) shows the energy profile normalized by the minimum value $|\Lambda_{\mr{min}}|$.
 While the data with different $W$ almost collapse around the origin, they shift upward far from it.
-Thus, the far fields of the most unstable modes stabilize more rapidly than the cores.
-Also, the convergence behavior to the final value depends on $W$.
-Figure~\ref{fig:energy}(c) shows the energy profile with the final value subtracted: $\Delta\Lambda(r) = \Lambda(r) - \Lambda(r\to\infty)$.
-Similar to the decay profile, the data for larger $W$ decays faster.
-In Appendix~\ref{sec:asymptotic}, we will discuss the asymptotic behavior of $\Delta\Lambda(r)$.
+Thus, the far field of the most unstable mode is stabilized more rapidly than the core.

-Finally, we analyze the characteristic energy scale of the core $\Lambda_{\mr{min}}$ in detail.
-In Fig.~\ref{fig:coredist}(a), $-\Lambda_{\mr{min}}$ is plotted as a function of $W$.
-For comparison, the final value $\Lambda_\infty:=\lim_{r\to\infty}\Lambda(r)$, which is equal to the average eigenvalue, is also plotted by the dashed lines.
-For large values of $W$, the data show a power law $-\Lambda_{\mr{min}}\propto W^{0.14}$.
-This decay is much slower than that of $\Lambda_\infty$ and thus, the core stabilizes more slowly than the overall mode.
-For small values of $W$, it appears to converge to a finite value depending on the system size.
-Furthermore, Fig.~\ref{fig:coredist}(b) shows the probability density function (PDF) of $\Lambda_{\mr{min}}$ for $N=1000$ by the black squares.
-The values of $W$ are $\log_{10}W=-9$, $-7.5$, $-6$, $-4.5$, $-3$, and $-1.5$.
-For large values of $W$, the function shows a clear exponential tail and the explanation is obvious: the far fields provide only minor contributions and the cores determine the total eigenenergies of the localized modes.
-As a proof of this, the shifted spectrum $100D(\lambda+15.5)$ for $\log_{10}W=-1.5$, indicated by the pink circles, almost collapses onto the corresponding data.
+Finally, we analyze the core energy $\Lambda_{\mr{min}}$ in detail.
+Figure~\ref{fig:coredist} shows the probability distribution functions (PDFs) of $\Lambda_{\mr{min}}$ for $N=1000$ by the black squares.
+For large values of $W$, the function shows a clear exponential tail.
+In particular, the shifted spectrum $100D(\lambda+15.5)$ for $\log_{10}W=-1.5$, indicated by the pink circles, almost collapses onto the corresponding data; the functional form of $D(\lambda)$ is almost determined by the statistics of the core energy $\Lambda_{\mr{min}}$ and the far field only shifts the spectrum.
 For small values of $W$, the PDF still appears to decay exponentially.
-If this is the case, it should be contrasted with the PDF of the eigenvalues of the lowest-frequency quasi-localized modes of inherent structures, which perfectly obeys a Weibull distribution with a power law $\propto \omega^4$, where $\omega=\sqrt{\lambda}$ is the frequency, in its left tail~\cite{Lerner2016Statistics,Mizuno2017Continuum,Lerner2021Low}.
+This should be contrasted with the PDF of the eigenvalues of the lowest-frequency quasi-localized modes of inherent structures, which perfectly obeys a Weibull distribution with a power law $g(\omega) \propto \omega^4$~\cite{Lerner2016Statistics,Mizuno2017Continuum,Lerner2021Low}.